 Truthfully, I used to think Epcot was only for adults.
 However, after having taken my daughter several times, I realized there is a lot for kids as well.
 Now, if we are only at Disney World for one weekend, we head to both the Magic Kingdom and Epcot only.

 In my 15 Mistakes Not to Make at Disney World post, I highly suggest checking crowd calendars and using a touring plan.
 I always, always plan my park days based on crowd calendars.
 Undercover Tourist has a free one, although if you are buying a touring plan, then the one at TouringPlans.com is better, in my opinion.

 A touring plan comes in handy if you are not familiar with the parks or if it’s a busy time of year (Christmas, Spring Break, summer).
 Based on years of data, it calculates which rides and attractions you should go to in order.
 It boasts that it can save you 4 hours of waiting in lines.

 Plus, if you choose to get an Epcot touring plan, you can add your Epcot Fastpass rides, attractions and corresponding times to it.

 With so much to plan for your Disney Trip, you need a Disney planner and organizer!
 Read my Disney planning guide for a free printable that keeps track of your FastPasses and dining reservations.
 Or sign up here to get it now.

-Please PIN this!
+Please save and PIN this!
 Thank you.